 In contrast to VR gaming experiences, art installations do not need to consider industrial control standards and can therefore focus more on the media’s very own potentials in physical presence and more organic environments.

-Cacophony is an outstanding example for this approach to VR.
+Cacophony is an outstanding example of this approach to VR.
 The installation simplifies controls for grabbing an object.
 You are surrounded by floating masks with zippered mouths.
 By unzipping their mouths, the masks begin to make a sound.
 You can now compose a chorus by zipping or unzipping any of the surrounding masks, where each individual sound volume depends on your zipping movement.
 The result is a stunning experience of an ambiguous meaningful composition of chant and grievance, floating around you, responding to you – a spooky and obedient company to your self-awareness in a highly symbolical but entirely palpable locked-in existence.

 Shining through the fog formation